OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/use_cases/USE_CASES_4.md

 ```

 #### Specific Requirement: Long Term Data
+A Barograph is a very useful instrument for marine weather and forecasts.
+But it can be quite expensive (see [here](https://www.naudet.com/barometre-enregistreur-c102x2726134)).
+We'll trry to build one with a Raspberry Pi Zero, and a sensor like a BME280 sensor (less that $2.00).

 We want here to be able to display a curve, like the one produced by a barograph, like this one:

 ![Barograph](../doc_resources/barograph.png)